MPI - PIER Search

 PIER began life as "Plant Import and Export Requirements".
 By the time I joined the project a few months after its inception, it had expanded its scope to become "Product Import and Export Requirements" - and it continued to expand in complexity and detail over the next three years.

-I was responsible for the UX design, responsive web design, front-end development, cross-browser and mobile device testing, e-government compliance and accessibility, some content-loading and CMS training, and post-integration testing and QA.
+I was responsible for the UX design, content design, responsive web design, front-end development, cross-browser and mobile device testing, e-government compliance and accessibility, some content-loading and CMS training, and post-integration testing and QA.
 My WebWeaver colleague Tom St George did the SilverStripe integration.

 Achievements: